feloy/ng2-arithmetis/README.md

  Will display either nothing or a tile

+ - a place (grid or rack)
+ - a position in its place

+# The Game service

+A game service handles game events:

+ - the level
+ - restart game
+ - a square is selected from the rack
+ - the selected square is put in the grid

 # This is your [AngularAttack](https://www.angularattack.com) 2016 Repo

 This repo is the start of your AngularAttack 2016 entry.
 It contains the simple [Angular2 starter](https://angular.io/docs/ts/latest/quickstart.html) files.